All GLP-1 medications from licensed 503A pharmacies Browse Products

 Try the BMI Calculator →

 Shift your metrics.
-If the scale is not moving, stop looking at it daily.
+If the scale isn't moving, stop looking at it daily.
 Focus instead on measurements, energy levels, fitness improvements, and non-scale victories.
-The tracks all of these, giving you a complete picture that does not depend on weight alone.
+The tracks all of these, giving you a complete picture that doesn't depend on weight alone.

 Set process goals.
 During a plateau, outcome goals like "lose 5 more pounds" feel impossible and demotivating.
 Switch to process goals: "Eat 100 grams of protein daily," "Walk 8,000 steps," "Log my meals every day."
 These are fully within your control and build confidence through achievement.